PacificBiosciences/FALCON/docs/pipeline.rst

 Step 3: String Graph assembly
 -----------------------------

-The final step of the FALCON Assembly pipeline is generation of the final :term:`String Graph` assembly and output in fasta format.
-There are 4 commands being run in the final phase of the FALCON assembly pipeline:
+The final step of the FALCON Assembly pipeline is generation of the final :term:`String Graph` assembly and output of contig sequences in fasta format.
+Four commands are run in the final phase of FALCON:

 1. :ref:`fc_ovlp_filter <fc_ovlp_filter>` Filters overlaps based on the criteria provided in fc_run.cfg
 2. :ref:`fc_ovlp_to_graph <fc_ovlp_to_graph>` constructs an overlap graph of reads larger than the length cutoff